• MORE GUITARS

 THE BLACK FENDER STRATOCASTER

-The guitar Steve is holding in the photo below is a Fender Stratocaster built circa 1978 – 1981.
-It’s a “Made In USA” model, with a fast maple neck, Kahler tremolo system, two stock Fender US Standard single coil pick-ups and the bridge pick-up is a Seymour Duncan Hot Strat Stack – for high output & sustain… so you could say he had this one “hot-rodded”.
-One would assume that this was a guitar that he used either in the studio and/or for personal use.
+The guitar Steve is holding in this photo is a Fender Stratocaster built circa 1978 – 1981 according to it’s serial number.
+It is a “Made In USA” and has all the features of a 70’s Stratocaster including the larger headstock and 3-bolt neck pocket, ash body, and a fast maple full gloss neck.
+Modifications include the Kahler tremolo system, and the bridge pickup which is a Seymour Duncan Hot Strat Stack – for high output & sustain… so you could say he had this one “hot-rodded”.
+The neck and middle pickups are stock Fender.
+This was a guitar that Steve used in the studio and/or for personal use.

 To the left side of the photo you can see some of the collection of guitars that Steve had built up.
 If you look closely you may spot his Gibson Les Paul XR-1 between two black Les Paul Customs.
 Note that here [post Pyromania tour] the XR-1 has had a Kahler tremolo unit fitted.
 You can also see the black Dean Cadillac in this photo too.